 Cool-set fabric glue is becoming more popular than heat-set glue because it’s more convenient to use.
 There’s no heat required.
-All you have to do is apply it and allow it to dry on its own.
+Simply apply it and allow it to dry on its own.

-Non-spray adhesives are the most common types of fabric glues.
-Instead of an aerosol can, they are typically packaged in tiny tubes or plastic bottles that allow you to control the amount of glue that’s released.
+Nonspray adhesives are the most common types of fabric glues.
+Instead of an aerosol can, they are typically packaged in tiny tubes or plastic bottles that allow users to control the amount of clothing glue that’s released.
 Some products even come with a customizable tip to achieve the desired amount of glue flow.

-To use non-spray adhesives, all you have to do is squeeze the glue out of the designated spout.
+Using nonspray adhesives is easy: Just squeeze the glue out of the designated spout.

 What to Consider When Choosing the Best Fabric Glue

-By now you may have narrowed down which type of fabric glue you’ll purchase, but there are still other factors to consider.
-Drying time, water resistance, and strength are other things to think about as you determine the best fabric glue for your projects.
-Read on to learn what else you need to consider before buying a new fabric glue.
+In addition to choosing the right type of glue for the project, there are other factors shoppers will want to consider before making a purchase.
+Drying time, water resistance, and strength are other things to think about as shoppers determine the best fabric glue for their projects.
+Read on to learn what else should be considered before buying a new fabric glue.

 A quick-drying adhesive can be used almost instantly, which is great for spur-of-the-moment garment repairs and fixes on the go.
 Though quick-drying adhesives tend to be more flexible, they’re not as durable as other glues.
-If you want a strong, long-lasting bond, and you’re not pressed for time, select an adhesive that takes more time to set.
+If shoppers want a strong, long-lasting bond and they’re not pressed for time, they should select an adhesive that takes more time to set.

-Finally, bear in mind that you usually must wait at least 24 hours before washing a fabric to which glue has been applied.
-This is true even if the glue is permanent and water resistant.
+Finally, bear in mind that users must usually wait at least 24 hours before washing a fabric that glue has been applied to.
+This is true even if the glue is permanent and water-resistant.
 Be sure to read the product’s instructions carefully before washing a glued fabric or getting it wet.